-Prerequisites: N7501, N7530, N7550, N7540, N7541, N7543 Co-requisite: N7552B Two Semester Credits (Contact Hours per Week: Lecture 2)
+Prerequisites: N7501, N7530, N7550, N7540, N7541, N7543

 N7590 Candidacy Examination

 The candidacy examination serves as a basis for determining the student's readiness for pursuing dissertation research.
 The student should demonstrate a command of the theoretical and methodological issues related to the selected topic as a basis for pursuing research in a specific population of interest.
 The candidacy examination is viewed as a continuing step in the educational process building on previous course work leading to the dissertation proposal defense and the dissertation.